JorgeRojo/slack-bitbucket-merge-control-chrome-extension/documentation/ISSUES_TRACKING.md

 | -- | ----- | --------- | -------- | -------------- |
 <!-- No features yet -->

+## Automated Issue Tracking

+The project uses GitHub Actions to automatically synchronize GitHub Issues with documentation files.
+This ensures that all issues are properly documented and tracked.

+### Synchronization Process

+1. When a GitHub issue is created or updated with the 'bug' or 'feature' label, a GitHub Action workflow runs
+2. The workflow creates or updates a corresponding documentation file in this directory
+3. The issue index above is automatically updated to reflect all current issues

+### GitHub Actions Workflow

+The synchronization is handled by the `sync-github-issues.yml` workflow, which uses custom JavaScript scripts:

+- **`sync-issue-to-bug.js`**: Creates a bug documentation file from a GitHub issue
+- **`sync-bug-to-issue.js`**: Creates a GitHub issue from a bug documentation file

+This bidirectional synchronization ensures that issues can be created either through GitHub Issues or by adding documentation files directly.

 ## How to Add a New Issue

+### Method 1: Through GitHub Issues (Recommended)

 1. Create a GitHub issue with the appropriate label ('bug' or 'feature')
 2. Fill out the issue template
 3. The documentation file will be automatically created

+### Method 2: Through Documentation Files

+1. Create a new markdown file following the templates below
+2. Run the GitHub Action workflow manually to create the corresponding GitHub issue

 ## Bug Template